-- the recall of members of the Board of Directors, the Supervisory Board and Audit Committee, and of the auditor; (qualified majority) More than one third of the members of the Board of Directors and the non-executive members of the Supervisory Board may be recalled within a 12-month period only if any shareholder holds more than 33% of the shares issued by the Company, which have been obtained by the shareholder by way of a public purchase offer. - except in the cases referred by these Articles of Association to the authority of the Board of Directors, the establishment and amendment of the Articles of Association; (qualified majority); the General Meeting decides on proposals concerning the amendment of the Articles of Association - based on a resolution passed by shareholders with a simple majority - either individually or en masse.
+- the recall of members of the Board of Directors, the Supervisory Board and Audit Committee, and of the auditor; (qualified majority) More than one third of the members of the Board of Directors and the non-executive members of the - More than one third of the members of the Board of Directors and the non-executive members of the Supervisory Board may be recalled within a 12-month period only if any shareholder holds more than 33% of the shares issued by the Company, which have been obtained by the shareholder by way of a public purchase offer. - except in the cases referred by these Articles of Association to the authority of the Board of Directors, the establishment and amendment of the Articles of Association; (qualified majority); the General Meeting decides on proposals concerning the amendment of the Articles of Association based on a resolution passed by shareholders with a simple majority either individually or en masse.